 When I was growing up, every Saturday morning I was awakened by the sound of my Mother typing.
 She was pounding out her weekly article for the Southern Dutchess News.
-She typed on an old, black, heavy as a boar anchor , Royal typewriter.
+She typed on an old, black, heavy as a boat anchor, Royal typewriter.
 She is retired from journalism now, but is still a Town Historian and an author.
-I’ sure she will read this and correct my spelling or punctuation somewhere.
-When she typed on the Royal, all the floor boards shook. the windows rattled.
+I’m sure she will read this and correct my spelling or punctuation somewhere.
+When she typed on the Royal, all the floor boards shook, the windows rattled.
 I’m sure the neighbors thought we were using some sort of heavy machinery.
-I used to play on the typewriter , pretending to work in an office.
+I used to play on the typewriter, pretending to work in an office.
 I would try to type as fast as Mom did.
 I didn’t know how to type yet, so I would use up her good typing paper on gibberish.
 When I was in junior high Mom gave me a book on how to type.
 It was the same book she had learned from when she attended NYU.
 It was easy and I picked it up quickly.
 I never could type as fast and accurately as Mom can, though.
 I was sad when Mom sold the old Royal and got herself an electric typewriter.
 One little flinch of your finger and you have typed a letter, usually the wrong on.
 One couldn’t be delicate when typing on the Royal.
 You had to use all the strength you had in one finger to get that key to go down.
 I think this is where my love for old typewriters began.
 Somehow a computer keyboard doesn’t have the same classy look as an old Royal.
 Sort of like the difference between a Model A and a ’72 pinto.

 When I was about four years old my Mom went to work part time.
-She left me at a neighbors house, where the woman who babysat me was quite a character.
+She left me at a neighbor’s house, where the woman who babysat me was quite a character.
 Her name was Charlotte Osterc.
 She was a widow and most of her children were grown and had moved out of the house by the time I came along.
 She had a habit of saving everything.
-I liked staying at her house, she had a jukebox in her living room.
-Anything in our house that didn’t recycle, reuse or compost, went to Charlotte.
-She would burn all the paper items in a barrel Anything she couldn’t burn would go into her barn for safe keeping.
+I liked staying at her house; she had a jukebox in her living room.
+Anything in our house that we didn’t recycle, reuse or compost went to Charlotte.
+She would burn all the paper items in a barrel.
+Anything she couldn’t burn would go into her barn for safe keeping.
 If my mother threw something out that I wanted to save, I was confident I could find it in the barn days later.
 When I was a Brownie, our troop made a project with a cactus.
 We filled a clear jar with sand and decorated it with plastic figurines.
 Mine had a white plastic bunny that sat next to the cactus.
 The cactus eventually drowned and died because I over-watered it, so Mom threw it out.
 I didn’t know until one day I was exploring in the barn and I saw the plastic bunny sitting on the shelf.
 I still have it.

 My Mother’s Father, ‘Opa,’ lived to be 101 years old.
 During his retirement years he became a saver.
 A rummager.
 A recycler.
 A pro at dumpster diving.
 A terrific gardener.
 He taught me how to pollinate the tomato flowers with a paint brush because he used to say you can’t always count on bees to do it.
 He said gardening helped him relax.
 He grew white and red grapes, quince, all different kinds of apples, and had several cherry trees.
 The garden was filled with green beans, yellow tomatoes, rhubarb, dill, peppers, strawberries and a ton of zucchini.
 My grandmother, Oma, had the whole place brimming with flowers.
 It was a magical place to me.
 I spent a lot of time at their house.